Speaker of the South Carolina House of Representatives: History

 James Parsons was the first speaker of the South Carolina House of Representatives, elected in 1776 after the adoption of South Carolina's first constitution.
 Since 1776, there have been sixty-one speakers of the house.
 Four speakers have served non-consecutive terms, but unlike the office of governor where each office holder is counted once regardless of terms served, speakers are counted separately for each time in office.
 Therefore, for example, Solomon Blatt Sr. was the 50th and the 53rd speaker.

 Election

-The speaker is elected by a simple majority vote to a four year term following the most recent general election and may not serve more than five consecutive terms.
-The next election will be in 2023.
+The speaker is elected by a simple majority vote to a four-year term following the most recent general election and may not serve more than five consecutive terms.
 Incumbent Speaker Murrell Smith was elected intra-term in 2022 following the resignation of Jay Lucas.
 Since 1776, there have been 34 Democrats, 9 Democratic-Republicans, 8 Republicans, 8 Independents, and 2 Nullifiers.
 The speaker pro tempore presides in the speaker's absence.